2026-05-06 · 9 min read

 How to Build an API Cost Model Before You Start Building

 For multi-model architectures - routing simple queries to cheap models and complex queries to premium models - the cost reduction is substantial.
 A routing layer that sends 70% of traffic to Gemini 2.5 Flash and 30% to GPT-4o reduces blended cost by approximately 65% compared to sending all traffic to GPT-4o.
-This pattern is documented in detail in my multi-model routing guide on this site.
+This pattern requires a classification step to determine query complexity, which itself costs tokens.
+In practice, a lightweight classifier using GPT-4o mini at $0.15/M input tokens adds under 5% overhead while enabling the full routing discount.
+This approach is documented in detail in the multi-model routing guide on this site.

 Frequently Asked Questions